albertkuo/paper_notes/notes/Townes bioRxiv 2019.md

 Thoughts:

 - The generalized-PCA was pretty interesting, since I didn't know of its existence before.
 - The background section was very helpful for me to read, as someone new to the field.
-It discusses the typical steps in scRNA-Seq data analysis and what's problematic about the methods currently used.
+It discusses the typical steps in scRNA-Seq data analysis, what's problematic about the methods currently used, and why these problems exist based on how the history of how these methods were developed.